 Genetic syndromes: Various inherited syndromes such as familial retinoblastoma may be passed on to the children and increase the risk of sarcoma

 There is no standard screening test for sarcoma available to date.

-A diagnosis is usually confirmed by a doctor through the following techniques:
+A diagnosis is usually confirmed by a doctor in the top cancer hospital in Bangalore through the following techniques:

 Physical examination: The doctor will perform a comprehensive evaluation for any lump or swelling and ask the patient about the signs and symptoms.